3F/GetNuTool/Readme.md

 * As of version 1.2+, attributes are now case sensitive.
 Please use lowercase for `id`, `version`, `output`, `sha1`.
 * It will link to the **latest** available version if `version` attribute is not defined.
 * `output` attribute is relative to `ngpath`.
 You can also use absolute path.
-* `sha1` activates security check before every install / extracting.
+* `sha1` activates the alternative security check before each accessing (modes: *get*, *install*, *run*, *touch*, *grab*).
 It useful when connection is not secure like on windows xp with obsolete ciphers.
 But please note: some servers (like official NuGet) may repackage .nupkg for some purposes, such as adding *.signature.p7s* etc. This of course changes sha1 hash value that you need to check.
 * `id` allows only `a-z` `A-Z` `0-9` `.` `-` `_` symbols without whitespaces.

 ##### *ngpackages*